 Choriocarcinoma usually manifests with symptoms due to metastases.

-Gestational trophoblastic disease does not impair fertility or predispose to prenatal or perinatal complications (eg, congenital malformations, spontaneous abortions).
+Gestational trophoblastic disease does not impair fertility or predispose to prenatal or perinatal complications (eg, congenital malformations, spontaneous abortions) in subsequent pregnancies.

 Gestational trophoblastic disease is suspected in women with a positive pregnancy test and any of the following: